Choosing a care home

 Don’t make an appointment, but visit the home spontaneously, so the staff and managers won’t be able to prepare in advance.
 If possible, try to speak to some of the residents to discover whether the home might be suitable for your loved one.

 Home care is the broad umbrella term for providing care for your parent or loved one in their own home or your home, rather than in a care home environment.
-It usually refers to 24-hour care, delivered one-to-one by a trained carer.
+It usually refers to 24-hour care or live-in care in the UK, delivered one-to-one by a trained carer.

 Many care recipients find home care a preferable option to a care home for several reasons.
 Moving to a new and unfamiliar environment is never easy and for older people living with dementia, for example, the strain can be detrimental.